chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-11-06-clang-llvm-landing.markdown

 categories:
 terms: 0
 ---
-This series of tutorials will
+This series of tutorials will help you

-  * Get you familiar with the key concepts of clang/llvm
+  * Get familiar with the key concepts of clang/llvm

   * Write your own code analyzers